facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 ---

-CMXCVIIIII.
+DCCCCC.
 Roman numeral M
 ///

-The last issue, where alphabetically ordered lists cannot start with `I`, is not so easy.
-This issue exists in pretty much all implementations that support this way of including both alphabetically ordered and Roman numeral ordered lists.

-Luckily, if you have the [HTML Block extension](./blocks/plugins/html.md) enabled, you can just wrap the list, specifying the `start` and `type` manually, and it should work fine.
+The reverse case, where alphabetical lists cannot start with `I` (or `i`), cannot be mitigated in the aforementioned manner, but if we have the [HTML Block extension](./blocks/plugins/html.md) enabled, we can specify the `start` and `type` manually which can allow us to to mitigate the conflict.

 ```
 /// html | ol[start="9"][type="a"]